+PI: Lynn Dahleen @ARS.USDA.GOV

-PI: Dahleen, Lynn PI's E-mail: Lynn.Dahleen@ARS.USDA.GOV Project ID: FY09-RA-002 FY08 ARS Agreement #: NA Research Category: GDER Duration of Award: 1 Year Project Title: Development and Testing of Improved Enzymes for Transgenic Control of FHB.
+Project ID: FY09-RA-002 FY09 ARS Agreement #: NA Research Category: GDER Duration of Award: 1 Year

+Project Title: Development and Testing of Improved Enzymes for Transgenic Control of FHB.

+PROJECT 3 ABSTRACT

-PROJECT 2 ABSTRACT (1 Page Limit)
+(1 Page Limit)

 The primary goal of this proposal is to develop improved enzymes for the inactivation and degradation of fungal mycotoxins associated with Fusarium head blight and test their efficacy in barley.
 In the next two years we plan to utilize the three-dimensional structure and kinetic properties of trichothecene 3-O-acetylase from F. sporotrichioides and F. graminearum (Tri101) to develop a modified enzyme with improved efficacy towards the inactivation of DON and nivalenol.
 This will be accomplished by protein engineering starting from the structures and kinetic analyses of Tri101 from F. sporotrichioides and F. graminearum that were completed during the previous funding cycles.
 The prospect of success in this first phase is high because the kinetic analysis of this enzyme suggest that there are already significant differences in specificity between isozymes from different fungi.
 An important new component of the investigation will be a program to test the improved enzymes against FHB in barley and as such this proposal represents an interdisciplinary collaboration.
-We also will continue to integrate the in vitro studies of Tri101 with the properties of the enzyme expressed in transgenic cereals to investigate whether the limited performance of the transgenic cereals is due to low expression, or inactive or posttranslationally modified protein.
+We also will continue to integrate the in vitro studies of Tri101 with the properties of the enzyme expressed in transgenic cereals to investigate whether the limited performance of the transgenic cereals is due to low expression, or inactive or protein modification.
 Thus the specific aims of the project are to:

 - 1. apply protein engineering to the trichothecene 3-O-acetylase (Tri101) from F. sporotrichioides and F. graminearum to improve the function and stability of the enzyme.
-This is the first priority, since tri101 has been shown to provide partial protection against the spread of F. graminearum in transgenic wheat. so that the efficacy of these genes in combating FHB can be tested in barley. - 2. insert the improved genes into plasmid pUBK or plasmids for Agrobacterium-mediated transformation and transform into barley to create transgenic strains.
+This is the first priority, since tri101 has been shown to provide partial protection against the spread of F. graminearum in transgenic wheat. so that the efficacy of these genes in combating FHB can be tested in barley. - 2. insert the improved genes into barley to create transgenic strains.
 These will be tested for resistance to FHB once homozygous lines are identified. - 3. correlate the structure and function of the Tri101 protein produced in E. coli with that isolated directly from F. sporotrichioides and F. graminearum and from transgenic barley.
 This will ascertain the level of activity of the enzyme expressed in transgenic barley and establish a connection between the in vitro and in vivo studies of Tri101.
 This will establish a biochemical foundation for assessing the efficacy of Tri101 as a protective agent against FHB.